 • How to add static methods to our "class"

-Create public fields with the contructor
+Create public fields with the constructor

 Let's look at a modern JavaScript class: